Dental Implants Arlington Heights

 What Are Dental Implants?

 Other tooth replacement options like dental bridges and dentures only replace the visible portion of missing teeth, which leaves a lot left to be desired when it comes to comfort and functionality.
 On the other hand, dental implants replace teeth both above and below the gumline.
-A small titanium dental implant post inserted directly into the jawbone acts as the roots of the missing tooth.
+A small titanium dental implant post inserted directly into the jawbone acts as the root of the missing tooth.
 This provides lifelike strength and stability for the final restoration it supports, whether that’s a crown, bridge, or denture.
-The end result of rebuilding missing teeth from the roots up like this is a smile that looks, feels, and functions just like natural.
+The result of rebuilding missing teeth from the roots up like this is a smile that looks, feels, and functions just like natural.
 That’s why dental implants are widely considered to be the gold standard of tooth replacement by both dentists and patients alike!

-The 4 Step Dental Implant Process
+The 4-Step Dental Implant Process

 Having dental implants successfully placed and restored is a considerable process, requiring multiple appointments and a time commitment.
 Although it may seem like an overwhelming commitment of time and money on your part, you will be pleased with the results, ultimately viewing your investment to be well worth it.
 Naturally, each patient’s experience will vary simply because every case is different.
-For example, someone who needs a bone graft or periodontal therapy can expect to undergo a longer implant process than another individual who does not require preliminary treatments.
+For example, someone who needs a bone graft or periodontal treatment can expect to undergo a longer implant process than another individual who does not require preliminary treatments.

 To better understand how dental implants work in Arlington Heights, review the following steps, and feel free to contact us with any additional questions or concerns: